For instance, if you wanted to install neofetch, here is how you might want to do this:

 cgroup V2 support

-The alternative OCI runtime support for cgroup V2 can also be turned on at the command line by using the --runtime
+The alternative OCI runtime support for cgroup V2 can also be turned on at the command line by using the --runtime option:

 Administrator Actions